RobMUstc/Take-Home-Challenge/README.md

 ## Objectives

-The objective of this task was to build, train and evaluate a machine learning model for automatic short anser grading (ASAG).
+The objective of this task was to build, train and evaluate a machine learning (ML) model for automatic short anser grading (ASAG).
 The model aimed to achieve high grading accuracy and show robustness to linguistic challenges common to NLP tasks.

-Two datasets were provided:
+Two datasets were provided (accessible from https://huggingface.co/datasets/Atomi/semeval_2013_task_7_beetle_5way):

--

-The objectives of this task are as follows:
--
+- A training data set containing over 10,000 examples of questions, reference answers and student answers triples graded by domain experts
+- A test data set, split into unseen questions and unseen answers

+In this task, I aimed to achieve these objectives:

+- Select an appropriate ML for the problem
+- Follow ML best practices (e.g. appropriate data preparation, extracting meaningful features, proper model evaluation)
+- Deliver a reasonable baseline solution given a four hour development time constraint
+- Document and communicate my workflow clearly and concisely

 ## Methodology